cdzombak/runner/README.md

 - email the program's output, if provided with an SMTP server and credentials
 - send a notification via [ntfy](https://ntfy.sh)
-- send a notification to a Discord webhook
+- send a notification to a Discord webhook, with the program output attached as a log file
-- send a notification to a Slack webhook
+- send a summary notification to a Slack webhook

 Output is optionally written to a log directory, regardless of program exit status.